tdthurston/ilios-base-tf-infra/README.md

 - `lb_name`: The name of the load balancer.
 - `target_group_name`: The name of the target group.

+### GitHub Variables

+- `github_org`: The GitHub organization name where your repository is located.
+- `github_repo`: The name of the GitHub repository containing your infrastructure code.

 ## Deployment Steps

 1. Clone the repository to your local machine.